H.Wood Group Pushes WeHo Nightlife Forward

 InStyle and Vogue magazine have dubbed H.Wood’s WeHo and Westside venues bonafide star magnets, but you don’t actually have to be a celebrity to enter most of them, at least on certain nights of the week.

-West Hollywood offers some of the most glamorous nightlife in the world, with lux locales that provide uniquely thematic atmospheres for varied tastes in music, décor and dining.
+West Hollywood offers some of the most glamorous nightlife in the world, with luxe locales that provide uniquely thematic atmospheres for varied tastes in music, décor, and dining.

-Named after David Arquette’s mother (she was a burlesque dancer and Bootsy was her stage name), BB has been going strong on the Sunset Strip for a few years now.
-The bodacious mod 60’s vibe is enhanced by glammed up go go dancers, live music, DJs, and even puppets (Arquette loves puppetry).
+Named after David Arquette’s mother (she was a burlesque dancer, and Bootsy was her stage name), BB has been going strong on the Sunset Strip for several years now.
+The bodacious mod ‘60s vibe is enhanced by glammed up go-go dancers, live music, DJs, and even puppets (Arquette loves puppetry).
 It’s a circus-like scene here on weekends, but looking sharp and arriving early should get you in.
 Or get bottle service if you don’t mind spending big bucks.
-Reservations here: firstname.lastname@example.org.

-An homage to roaring 20’s art decor style, the splendorous supper club features classic and modern American cuisine and mixology driven cocktails early in the evening followed by live entertainment, dancing and bottle service later.
-Walking into this upscale Great Gatsby style space is like leaving LA and stepping into flashback fantasy, and thankfully, you don’t need time machine to do so, just make reservations at email@example.com.
+An homage to roaring 20’s art decor style, the splendorous supper club features classic and modern American cuisine and mixology driven cocktails early in the evening followed by live entertainment, dancing, and bottle service later.
+Walking into this upscale Great Gatsby style space is like leaving LA and stepping into flashback fantasy, and thankfully, you don’t need a time machine to do so.

-Also check out H. Wood Group’s L.A. properties outside of WeHo:
+Also check out H. Wood Group’s LA properties outside of West Hollywood:

 The Nice Guy

-H.Wood’s newest nightclub has a beauteous atrium and mansion style décor, but with DJs blasting hip-hop and bottle service table throughout, it’s a ritzy Vegas vibes all the way.
+H.Wood’s newest nightclub has a beauteous atrium and mansion style décor, but with DJs blasting hip-hop and bottle service tables throughout, it’s a ritzy Vegas vibes all the way.

 The spot that started it all, H.Wood’s first lounge by beach features an extensive drink list, DJs, and a classy nautical ambiance.